 Screenings can detect CRC when it can be treated.
 For individuals at normal risk, screening tests should begin at age 50.
 The preferred approach is a screening colonoscopy conducted every 10 years.
 In addition, consider the following recommendations for screening:

-Screening colonoscopy is done under conscious sedation using a combination of painkiller and sedative given intravenously.
+Screening colonoscopy is done under conscious sedation using a combination of painkiller and sedative are given intravenously.
 Patients are usually comfortable during and after the colonoscopy.
-The day before the procedure, the patients need to take a bowel preparation, which is available in different forms and well tolerated.
+The day before the procedure, the patients need to take a bowel preparation, which is available in different forms and well-tolerated.
 Complications including perforation and major bleeding are unusual, about one to two per 1,000 procedures.

 Gynecologic cancer largely applies to the malignancies of the female reproductive system which includes the: